Xavi Hernandez to leave Al Sadd to become new Barcelona head coach

-Xavi Hernandez will become the new Barcelona head coach after leaving his role as Al Sadd boss.
+Former Barcelona midfielder Xavi Hernandez is set to become the club's new head coach after Al Sadd agreed to allow him to return to the Nou Camp.

-The Qatari club have allowed Xavi to return to Barcelona after the Spanish side paid a release clause to acquire the services of their former midfielder.
+The Qatari club have allowed Xavi to return to Spain after Barcelona paid a release clause to acquire the services of their former captain.

-The 41-year-old will replace Ronald Koeman, who was sacked last week following a poor start to the campaign.
+The 41-year-old is set to replace Ronald Koeman, who was sacked last week following a poor start to the campaign.

-Al Sadd chief executive Turki Al-Ali said in a statement: "Xavi informed us a few days ago of his desire to go to Barcelona at this particular time, because of the critical stage his hometown club is going through, and we understand this and decided not to stand in his way."
+Al Sadd chief executive Turki Al-Ali said: "Xavi informed us a few days ago of his desire to go to Barcelona at this particular time, because of the critical stage his hometown club is going through, and we understand this and decided not to stand in his way.

+"The Al Sadd administration has agreed on Xavi's move to Barcelona after the payment of the release clause stipulated in the contract.
+We've agreed on cooperation with Barcelona in the future.

 Trending